ejricha/presentations/cmake/include_and_add_subdirectory.md

 * If `OPTIONAL` is present, no error will be raised if the file or module is not found
 * `RESULT_VARIABLE` will set `<var>` to the full filename, or `"NOTFOUND"`
 * The `NO_POLICY_SCOPE` option is useful if you actually want to pull policies from an external file

+Note:
+A module is the name of a CMake script without the `.cmake` extension.